 Sporting Events Most Likely to Sap Productivity

-Global outplacement consultancy Challenger, Gray & Christmas, Inc., according to a recent press release, created a non-scientific ranking of the top sporting events that potentially affect workplace productivity.
-These are the events you might want to prepare to manage and potentially, turn into plusses for teamwork and motivation within your company.
+Global outplacement consultancy Challenger, Gray & Christmas, Inc., according to a press release, created a non-scientific ranking of the top sporting events that potentially affect workplace productivity.
+These are the events you might want to prepare to manage and potentially, turn into plusses for teamwork and employee motivation within your company.

-- World Cup Soccer - Not yet big in the U.S., World Cup Soccer has a huge impact on workplace productivity worldwide.
+Not yet big in the U.S., World Cup Soccer has a huge impact on workplace productivity worldwide.
 Some companies in Europe and South America shut down on the day of a big match.

-- College Football Bowl Season - Bowl games start in mid-December and, whether they are played during the day, or just keep your workforce up at night, their impact is felt in the workplace.
+Bowl games start in mid-December and, whether they are played during the day, or just keep your workforce up at night, their impact is felt in the workplace.
 Fortunately, work in many workplaces around the holidays is typically slower than normal.

-- Baseball Playoffs and World Series - Games, though mostly played in the evening, produce groggy fans at work the next day, particularly in cities with playoff/World Series teams.
+Games, though mostly played in the evening, produce groggy fans at work the next day, particularly in cities with playoff/World Series teams.

 NHL Playoffs/Stanley Cup Finals